Dries-B/nbis-meta-wiki/Workflow-parameters.md

 - `sortmerna_params: "--num_alignments 1"`

 Additional parameters for SortMeRNA.
 Here you can pass other settings not covered by the parameters above.

+## Post-processing
+Post-processing is done at the bam-file level after reads have been mapped to assembled contigs.

+- `markduplicates: True`

+Runs the MarkDuplicates tool from the [picard](https://broadinstitute.github.io/picard/) suite to remove duplicates from bam-files.

+## Assembly